-Why is it crucial to track property management KPIs?
+Why should you track property management KPIs?

 - Ensure profitability.